15 Key Nutrition of sea buckthorn berries

 Many amino acids are required to synthesize protein.
 21 amino acids are most important to synthesize protein to build muscles in the body.
 9 of these amino acids cannot be produced by our body.
 Essential amino acids have to be obtained from our food, which unfortunately due to poor diet and lifestyle, these amino acids are not found.
 Most people believe that only eggs contain all the 9 essential amino acids.

-But due to the majority of people being vegetarian, they are deprived of these amino acids.
+However, due to the majority of people being vegetarian, they are deprived of these amino acids.
 In the plant, Kingdom sea buckthorn contains 18 essential amino acids.
 That’s why sea buckthorn can be called the source of complete food.

 Minerals